 A day after Booysen’s funeral was attended by family and close friends, community members gathered for the murdered teenager’s public memorial service in Bredasdorp on Sunday.
 Instead of personalised messages of remembrance coupled with a display of overdue political will towards addressing the scourge of gender violence in South Africa, some of the addresses by politicians eventually descended into opportunistic political point scoring.

 Not long after Booysen’s foster mother, a demure Corlia Olivier, and her family took their seats in the front row, mayor of Cape Agulhas municipality Alderman Richard Mitchell opened the proceedings by lamenting the fact that, "Our community is now known in a way we don’t want: as a violent community."
+Cape Agulhas municipality speaker Eve Marthinus added a Safe House would to be built in Bredasdorp and that it would be named after Anene Booysen.

 "We come here today and share not only the grief of the Booysen family, the grief of the Bredasdorp community but the grief of the entire country … it's a crisis in South Africa.
 In the attacks against women and children we need to stand up in defence of the defenceless and also tell the abusers no longer will you act in our community" he said.